-For a relative scheme $X\to S$, if we don't appeal to any ``compactification arguments'' of $X$ and $S$, there is in general no hope for finding a reasonable intersection pairing for divisors which is invariant up linear equivalence.
-Let's see an example in the case of an arithmetic surface $X\to \spec \mathbb Z$.
-Consider a prime $p\in\spec\mathbb Z$, the fibre $X_{p}$ is a principal vertical divisor on $X$.
-Now let $D$ be an irreducible horizontal divisor on $X$, then certainly $D$ meets $X_p$, which means $D.X_p> 0$ because our phantomatic intersection pairing should count the number of intersection points with multiplicity.
-Thus, for any other divisor $E\in \Div(X)$ we obtain $D.E < D.(E + X_p) $ but $E \sim(E + X_p)$ since $X_p$ is principal by construction.
+For a relative scheme $X\to S$, if we don't appeal to any ``compactification arguments'' of $X$ and $S$, there is in general no hope for finding a non-trivial reasonable intersection pairing for divisors which is invariant up linear equivalence.
+Let's see a simple example in the case of an arithmetic surface $X\to \spec \mathbb Z$: consider a prime $p\in\spec\mathbb Z$, then the fibre $X_{p}$ is a principal vertical divisor on $X$.
+Let $D$ be an effective, irreducible, horizontal divisor on $X$, then certainly $D$ meets $X_p$, so on one hand $D.X_p>0$ since our phantomatic intersection pairing should count the number of intersection points with multiplicity; but on the other hand we said that $X_p$ is principal, which means $D.X_p=0$.

-The closest object to an intersection pairing on a relative scheme $X\to S$ of relative dimension $n$ is called the Deligne pairing: it is a map
+The closest object to an intersection pairing on a relative scheme $X\to S$ of relative dimension $n$ is the Deligne pairing.
+It is a map

 where $\operatorname{Vec}_1(\cdot)$ denotes the set of invertible sheaves, which descends to a symmetric, multi-linear map at the level of Picard groups.
 This pairing is of crucial importance in arithmetic geometry, since it gives ``the schematic contribution'' to the Arakelov intersection number.